taijeronv/pmewargame/content/home/demo.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-title = "The Professional Military Education Wargame" subtitle = "The most useful wargame in military education today"
+title = "The Professional Military Education Wargame" subtitle = "The most useful wargame in military education today."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.